rahulranjanmca/circlemonk/docs/link-example.md

 ---
-id: doc2
+id: link-example
-title: Document Number 2
+title: Link Example
 ---

 This is a link to [another document.](doc3.md)